Dragonmystic707/exalted-reincarnated/docs/solars/Solar Charms.md

-The Solar is instinctively and subconsciously aware of any actions of thievery or Stealth performed by those in their presence who are below (Essence).
+The Solar is instinctively and subconsciously aware of any actions of thievery or Stealth performed by those in their presence who are below the Solar’s (Essence).
 The exact target, circumstances, nor direction is not disclosed, simply the fact that it is happening.

 The Storyteller should only inform the Player of significant moments of such events, otherwise only answering when asked.